 The village structure is composed by a long line of low-rise houses, shops, bars and restaurants facing the Ria Formosa Nature Park.

 photo credits a terceira dimensão

 The history of Cabanas goes back to the year of 1734, at the same time the tuna fish fishing activity started, originating a need for the creation of huts (yes cabanas is the Portuguese word for huts) to store all the fishing tools and the growth of the community.
 For more than 20 years these were just seasonal residence, and only around 1757-58 some fisherman decided to build their houses permanently.

-Nowadays Cabanas offers to everyone a rich cultural heritage, from its fauna and flora, to the diversity of accomodation and gastronomy.
+Nowadays Cabanas offers to everyone a rich cultural heritage, from its fauna and flora, to the diversity of accommodation and gastronomy.

 Chapel of Nossa Senhora do Mar

-The Chapel of Nossa Senhora do Mar (Our Lady of the Sea) was inaugurated on 24 April 1994 and it holds inside an image in honor of this saint, which was acquired by the population.
-The architectural conception of the expansion and remodelling of the chapel in 2008 is based on the image of a boat, in reference to the fishing activity of the village.
+The Chapel of Nossa Senhora do Mar (Our Lady of the Sea) was inaugurated on 24 April 1994.
+It holds inside an image in honor of this saint, which was acquired by the population.
+The architectural conception of the chapel is based on the image of a boat, in reference to the fishing activity of the village.

 São João da Barra Fortress

 By the seaside and facing the Ria Formosa lies the São João da Barra Fortress.
 This impressive specimen of Portuguese military architecture was built in 1656 by Count Val de Reis, in the reign of King D. João IV, and rebuilt in 1973.
 Currently works as rental accommodation.